Ward 1 - District 1 Committee Members

-Ward 4 - District 2 Committee Candidates
+Ward 4 - District 2 Committee Members

-Ward 4 - District 3 Committee Candidates
+Ward 4 - District 3 Committee Members

 Danielle Rizzi lives at 24 Ravine Dr. in Ward 4, District 3.
-She is a recent graduate of Ramapo College of New Jersey.
-Danielle has been a resident in Hawthorne for close to seven years, and is excited to be involved with the Democratic Party and being a part of a group of people that feel that change in Hawthorne is necessary.
+She is a graduate of Ramapo College of New Jersey.
+Danielle has been a resident in Hawthorne for close to ten years, and is excited to be involved with the Democratic Party and being a part of a group of people that feel that change in Hawthorne is necessary.
 This is one step in the right direction towards a much bigger goal that she hopes we all can achieve together!

 Todd “Smoothie” Parkhurst lives at 104 Braen Ave. in Ward 4, District 3.
-After living in Hawthorne as a young child, Todd returned to stay 20 years ago.
+After living in Hawthorne as a young child, Todd returned to stay over 20 years ago.
 He was the owner of Stinger Transport, Inc., which played a major role in the renovation of the Washington School playground.
 Todd is now a Teamster, who works in the TV/Film industry.
 He has been involved in Hawthorne politics for many years, and has been a familiar face and passionate voice at Borough Council meetings.
-He hopes that a new leadership can bring positive changes to Hawthorne.
+He hopes that new leadership can bring positive changes to Hawthorne.

 Message of the Day